The Dark Photon: a 2026 Perspective: Dark photons with mass below 1 MeV

 Other production channels include tachyonic growth induced by couplings to axions~\cite{Agrawal:2018vin,Co:2018lka,Bastero-Gil:2018uel,Dror:2018pdh}, emission from topological defects such as Abelian-Higgs cosmic strings~\cite{Long:2019lwl,Co:2021rhi, Kitajima:2022lre}, and production from spectator scalar field during inflation~\cite{Nakai:2022dni}.

 We notice that the dark photon mass can be generated via both the Higgs and St\"uckelberg mechanisms.
 In the former case, one should probably re-examine many of the productions mechanisms cited above, as~\cite{East:2022rsi} pointed out that for much of the parameter space of interest vortex formation in the Higgsed phase could impede the efficient production of low momenta dark photon dark matter.
+Recent studies in this direction include~\cite{Cyncynates:2023zwj,Cyncynates:2024yxm}.

 Most of the mechanisms introduced above naturally produce very light dark photons, with $m_{A'} \ll \text{eV}$ (although some mechanism, such as that in~\cite{Bastero-Gil:2018uel}, can produce also very massive DPDM, up to the TeV scale), and are also non-thermal in nature.
 On the other hand, the presence of a coupling to electromagnetism implies that dark photons can always be produced from the primordial SM plasma via plasmon resonant conversion or scattering processes~\cite{Redondo:2008ec}.
 This becomes particularly relevant for masses below $\sim 2\,m_e$, since more massive dark photons decay rapidly into electron–positron pairs, as discussed in previous sections.
 For lower masses, the dark photon instead decays into three photons, a process whose rate, as noted above, is much smaller and decreases steeply with $\mdp$.
 Nevertheless, even for such low-mass dark photons, strong constraints exist on kinetic mixing values relevant for successful freeze-in production.
 These arise from galactic and extragalactic X-ray observations~\cite{Linden:2024fby, Redondo:2008ec}, as well as from overclosure bounds and direct detection experiments on Earth.